seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

   op_fwd = Operator([stencil] + src_term + rec_term)
 ```

-he symbolic expressions used to create `Operator` contain sufficient
+The symbolic expressions used to create `Operator` contain sufficient
 meta-information for Devito to create a fully functional computational
 kernel.
 The dimension symbols contained in the symbolic function
 object (`t, x, y, z`) define the loop structure of the created code,
 while allowing Devito to automatically optimize the underlying loop
-structure to increase performance.
+structure to increase execution speed.

 The size of the loops and spacing between grid points is inferred from
 the symbolic `Function` objects and associated `model.grid` object at
 run-time.
-As a result we can invoke the generated kernel through a
+As a result, we can invoke the generated kernel through a
 simple Python function call by supplying the number of timesteps
 `time` and the timestep size `dt`.
 The user data associated with each
 `Function` is updated in-place during operator execution, allowing us
 to extract the final wavefield and shotrecord directly from the
-symbolic function objects.
+symbolic function objects without unwanted memory duplication---i.e. we execute in Python:

 ```python
   # Generate wavefield snapshots and a shot record